-- 1. accustom to the basics, process of strategic decision making and arrive at successful business strategies - 2. acquire and develop the ability to integrate decisions and solutions across disciplines in complex decision making environment - 3. acquire fundaments traits for becoming a contributing employee at the managerial level - 4. be evident of the recent developments, trends and contemporary business practices with a specific focus on textile and apparel industry - 5. comprehend and gain insight on global perspectives about textile and apparel industry. develop an understanding of the diverse and rapidly changing global business environment - 6. develop analytical skills and managerial skills to augment the performance of a business organization. - 7. display competencies and knowledge in key business functional areas
+- То - 1. accustom to the basics, process of strategic decision making and arrive at successful business strategies. - 2. acquire and develop the ability to integrate decisions and solutions across disciplines in complex decision making environment. - 3. acquire fundaments traits for becoming a contributing employee at the managerial level. - 4. be evident of the recent developments, trends and contemporary business practices with a specific focus on retail industry. - 5. comprehend and gain insight on global perspectives about retail industry. - 6. develop an understanding of the diverse and rapidly changing global business environment. - 7. develop analytical skills and managerial skills to augment the performance of a business organization. - 8. display competencies and knowledge in key business functional areas.

-- 8. effectively use quantitative techniques and research tools in arriving at business decisions - 9. imbibe understanding about the fundamental concepts in textile and apparel industry management. - 10. inculcate necessary traits and develop skills to become entrepreneurs - 11. instill the culture of working effectively and professionally in teams adjusting to group dynamics - 12. integrate core business knowledge and apply that knowledge in the analysis and decisions-making process in textile and apparel industry. - 13. possess an inclination towards ethical and values based, decision making supported by unyielding personal integrity and the confidence to act accordingly - 14. provide insights on the impact and influence of various business environment factors on the functioning and strategic decisions by business organizations.
+- 9. effectively use quantitative techniques and research tools in arriving at business decisions. - 10. imbibe understanding about the fundamental concepts in retail management. - 11. inculcate necessary traits and develop skills to become entrepreneurs - 12. instill the culture of working effectively and professionally in teams adjusting to group dynamics. - 13. integrate core business knowledge and apply that knowledge in the analysis and decisions-making process in retail industry. - 14. possess an inclination towards ethical and values based, decision making supported by unyielding personal integrity and the confidence to act accordingly. - 15. provide insights on the impact and influence of various business environment factors on the functioning and strategic decisions by business organizations.